spacecoders/spacecoders.github.io/home.md

 ## Have questions or want to join us?
-Send an email to AirmenCoders [at] us.af.mil, we would love to hear from you!
+Look at the "SDI" tab for the link to "Apply Now!" or send an email to supra.coders[at]afwerx.af.mil, we would love to hear from you!